nikolayg/nikgrozev-website/_posts/blog/2017-10-01-async-await.md

 `then`/`catch` callbacks that I need to write.

-The `async`/`await` constructs are syntactic sugar for working with promises more coincisely.
+The `async`/`await` constructs are syntactic sugar for working with promises more concisely.
 Every `async`/`await` construct can be rewritten with plain promises.
 Ultimately, it's a matter of style and brevity.

 Academics like pointing out that there's a difference between **concurrency** and **parallelism**.